apache/pulsar/site/docs/latest/adaptors/PulsarStorm.md

 ```

 ## Pulsar Bolt

-The Pulsar Bolt allows for the data in a storm topology to be published on a [Pulsar Topic](Architecture.md#topic).
-It publishes messages based on the storm tuple received and the TupleToMessageMapper provided by the client.
+The Pulsar bolt allows data in a Storm topology to be published on a {% popover topic %}.
+It publishes messages based on the Storm tuple received and the `TupleToMessageMapper` provided by the client.

 A partitioned topic can also be used to publish messages on different topics.
-In the implementation of the TupleToMessageMapper, a "key" will need to be provided in the message which will send the messages with the same key to the same topic.
+In the implementation of the `TupleToMessageMapper`, a "key" will need to be provided in the message which will send the messages with the same key to the same topic.
+Here's an example bolt:

 ```java
 // Configure a Pulsar Client